-This Grilled Teriyaki Chicken recipe is juicy and loaded with tangy-sweet teriyaki flavor that is irresistible.
+This Grilled Teriyaki Chicken Thighs recipe is juicy and loaded with tangy-sweet teriyaki flavor that is irresistible.
 This dish is perfect for weeknight dinners and backyard barbecues.

-Recently I’ve been craving some of the delicious Teriyaki Chicken dishes that I had on my travels in Japan.
+Recently I’ve been craving some of the delicious Teriyaki Chicken that I had on my travels in Japan.
 And that’s where this Grilled Teriyaki Chicken recipe comes in.

-This recipe is way better than anything you can buy at the freezer section of the grocery store, and the best part is that it’s completely homemade and easy to make!
+This recipe is way better than anything you can buy at the grocery store’s freezer section, and the best part is that it’s completely homemade and easy to make!

 - First, stir together the soy sauce, water, brown sugar, grated ginger, and garlic.